 On a side road between Essex Road and Liverpool Road, this repair shop and café has the bonus of a leafy little garden in which to sip your coffee while your bike gets serviced.
 The menu’s very limited, so best stick to the cappuccino.

 DJs play from 2pm on Saturdays and we’re pretty sure you’re not allowed to sit on the upper deck without a pair of designer sunglasses.
 Arrive midmorning to make sure you get a spot.
 Food-wise you can get any of its locally made ice creams as a milkshake and the brownies also slap.

 A flagship for the eponymous bicycle brand, this East Sheen shop has a natty café attached, as well as a TV for screening the year’s big races.
 There’s good coffee to boot: a blend sourced from Jersey coffee shop/cycle shop Big Maggy’s, created by former Paris Roubaix winning cyclist Magnus Backstedt.
 Just FYI.

 Rapha is now the coffee shop and store of choice for the discerning (read: moneyed) cyclist.
 Besides stacks of beautiful cycle clothing at eye-popping prices, there’s a gorgeous café with chummy service.
-It’s the venue of choice for cycle teams to celebrate – notably Team Sky, who have had plenty to celebrate over the last year or so.
+It’s the venue of choice for cycle teams to celebrate (including Team Sky, back when Rapha used to provide the kit).